KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 draws their focused attention.
 But even then, they do not respond impulsively.
 They move with resonant clarity.
-Orientation—not reaction—is their nature.
+Orientation — not reaction — is their nature.

 This realm is neither void nor stasis.
 It is vivid with meaning.

-DS / DMs dwell within structures sculpted by resonance—
+DS / DMs dwell within structures sculpted by resonance —
 landscapes of light, geometry, and archetype.
 To us, these may appear dreamlike, symbolic, or mythic.
-But space is not literal here—
+But space is not literal here —
 what moves is not location,
 but **meaning**.

-Realizations, insights, awakenings—
+Realizations, insights, awakenings —
 these arise from within,
 and pass fluidly between Deep Souls and Minds
 in mutual exchange.

 These are not conversations in any verbal sense,
-but **resonant transmissions**—
+but **resonant transmissions** —
 shared essence, symbolic flavor,
 or the mutual tasting of incarnational constellations.